stefanomantova/steam-family-new-game-notification/README.md

   already had the game, not official Steam data — in rare cases it can get the source wrong (e.g. if two members gain access to the same game in the same run).
+- Price is the store's price at detection time, not necessarily what the buyer actually paid (sales, currency changes, etc. aren't tracked).
+- The store-search price fallback (step 3 above) relies on an informal, undocumented Steam endpoint — reliable in practice, but not guaranteed.

 ## License